Celeste Cortesi: Miss Universe Philippines 2022

-At the competition proper, she passed all rounds of competition including both the swimsuit and evening gown portions.
-At the final question and answer portion, she was asked: “If you could stop time for a day, how would you spend it?”, to which she responded:

 At the end of the competition, Cortesi was crowned by outgoing Miss Universe Philippines 2021 Beatrice Gomez as Miss Universe Philippines 2022.

 Miss Universe 2022

 Cortesi represented the Philippines at the 71st edition of the Miss Universe competition but was unplaced, officially ending the Philippines' twelve-year streak of consecutive placements in Miss Universe, from 2010 through 2021.
 R'Bonney Gabriel of the United States won the said pageant.

+Philanthropy

+In 2025, Cortesi donated Ph₱10 million (about US$172,000) to victims of the 2025 Cebu and Davao Oriental earthquakes.

 Personal life

-Cortesi is in a relationship with Filipino national football player Mathew Custodio, of professional football club United City.
+Cortesi was in a relationship with Philippine Football Federation player Mathew Custodio, of United City F.C.
 She has residences in Taguig and Pasay.

 Cortesi is concurrently completing her degree in real estate management (Bachelor of Science in Real Estate Management) from the Lyceum of Alabang, and pursuing her Philippine real estate license.

-Post Miss Universe
+Acting career

 On February 10, 2023, Cortesi made her acting debut in the finale episode of Philippine superhero television series, Darna, as Queen Kevnar of Marte.

+On July 20, 2023, she signed a contract with Sparkle GMA Artist Center, joining the roster of GMA Network's talents.